Doug (TV series): Themes

-The series covers aspects of desiring to be different while coming of age.
+The series covers topics related to coming of age.
 According to Jinkins, honesty is the series' main theme:

 For example, the episode "Doug's in the Money" finds the titular character coming across an envelope of cash and returning it to its elderly owner.
 It created a heated debate among the series' writers regarding honesty.
 In the episode, Doug is rewarded with a stick of gum.
 "It comes down to how we think about who is involved in a story.
 In that case, I wanted Doug to do something that hurt where there was no tangible reward," said Jinkins.

-The series also made frequent use of cutaways, frequent showing Doug daydreaming certain scenarios.
-The use of cutaways declined during the Disney run, but was never eliminated completely.
+The series also made frequent use of cutaways, frequently showing Doug daydreaming certain scenarios.
+The use of cutaways declined during the Disney run, but was never eliminated.
 The technique would become much more frequently used on Family Guy, which debuted five months before the series concluded.

 After the series' completion, much of the online debate ensued over the race of Doug's best friend, Skeeter, who some viewers felt exhibited traits stereotypical of African Americans, and who subsequently drew conclusions that the character was intended to be African American.
 Jinkins did not envision this discourse on the series' colors.
 When creating the show, he came across his 200 design markers and employed an array of bright, wild colors for the characters.
 Jinkins later told The Huffington Post in 2014 that the series' colors "came to symbolize the irrelevance of race."

+Release

 Home media

-Sony Wonder released a series of Doug videos between 1993 and 1996.
+Sony Wonder released a series of Doug videos of the Nickelodeon episodes between 1993 and 1996.
 Walt Disney Home Video released four videos of the Disney episodes in 1997; each collection featured two episodes.

-Nickelodeon and Amazon.com teamed up to release Doug and other Nick shows on manufacture-on-demand DVD-R discs available exclusively through Amazon.com's CreateSpace arm.
+Paramount Home Entertainment and Amazon teamed up to release Doug and other Nick shows on manufacture-on-demand DVD-R discs available exclusively through Amazon's CreateSpace arm.
 Seasons 3 and 4 of Doug were released on DVD on December 8, 2009, and December 22, 2009, respectively.

-Season 4 was supposed to be released as a complete season, but Nickelodeon was unable to secure two episodes from the season and opted to rename the DVD release Doug: The Best of Season 4.
+Season 4 was supposed to be released as a complete season, but Nickelodeon was unable to secure the rights of two episodes from the season and opted to rename the DVD release Doug: The Best of Season 4.
 Doug: The Complete Nickelodeon Series was released on June 26, 2014.

 Streaming

-Currently, all of the original run episodes, including the two that are missing from the season 4 DVD, are available from video on demand services such as iTunes Store, PlayStation Network, Amazon Prime Video and Paramount+, while the Disney run episodes and Doug's First Movie are on Disney+.
+Currently, all of the original run episodes, including the two that are missing from the season 4 DVD since its Paramount+ removal in December 2024, are available from video on demand services such as iTunes Store, PlayStation Network, and Amazon Prime Video, while the Disney run episodes and Doug's 1st Movie are on Disney+.

 Broadcast

+Reruns of the Nickelodeon series aired on Noggin until 2002, Nicktoons until 2007, and on TeenNick's NickRewind block from 2011 to 2021.
+Reruns also air on Pluto TV's "90s Kids" channel as of October 2023.

-Reruns of the Nickelodeon series aired on Nickelodeon and Sesame Workshop’s educational channel, Noggin until 2002.
-The Disney series aired reruns on UPN’s Disney's One Too until 2000.
-Reruns were also shown on on Disney Channel until 2002, and on Toon Disney until 2004.
+The Disney series aired reruns on UPN’s Disney's One Too until 2000, Disney Channel until 2002, and on Toon Disney until 2004.